khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 ## Video Summary using NotebookLM : https://youtu.be/dOQuH50BQfI
 ---

+---
 ## Mind Map from NotebookLM
 <img width="8304" height="10838" alt="image" src="https://github.com/user-attachments/assets/799d0497-3b40-4e30-bc17-6094a9b41379" />

+The next section is a series of Questions asked to the NotebookLM hostinf the above PDF, and the grounded responses from NotebookLM.
+The Questions appear as code-blocks, and can be used for your book hosted in NotebookLM.

 ---